Hashtag Web3 Logo

 What Is the Role of Smart Contracts in Web3?

 A deep dive into smart contracts, the self-executing programs that form the backbone of Web3, enabling everything from DeFi to DAOs.
-Learn how they work and why they are so revolutionary.
+Learn how they work.

 What Is the Role of Smart Contracts in Web3? - Hashtag Web3 article cover